Djokovic seeks upset over Sinner and goes to Wimbledon semi | sneakers

 Roger Federer is the record holder for titles on sacred grass at the All England Club, eight cups won by the Swiss throughout his career, his main tournament.

 Novak Djokovic started the match showing why he hasn’t lost in the tournament in almost five years.
-Victory in the first game without suffering points and break in the sequence, with the right to a triple break point at 0-40 against the young Italian.
+Victory in the first game without suffering points and break in the sequence, with the right to triple break point in 0-40 against the young Italian.

 Djoko even had another break point when he had a 4/1 lead in the first set, but Sinner managed to save himself and that made him grow in the match.
 The Italian took advantage of a double fault from the Serbian to return the break in the sequence and then tied the stage by serving.